thiagoa/thiagoa.github.io/_posts/2021-07-30-powerful-emacs-snippets.markdown

 comments: true
 ---

+You can read the brazilian portuguese version of this post [here](http://thiagoa.github.io/snippets-legais-com-o-emacs/).

 One of the cool things about Emacs is that you can use actual Lisp code to expand your snippets.
 The purpose of this post is to show how powerful that technique can be, so that you can implement it in your own editor (Neovim is a likely candidate) if needed.

 ## Snippets expansion powered by code